Two is better than one: The U-spin-CP anomaly in charm: A flavorful Z' of the order 10 GeV?

 \subsection{Viable scenarios}

-We consider two benchmarks BM III and BM IV, see Tab.~\ref{tab:ZprimeModels}, which allow for sizable couplings to quarks but not leptons \eqref{eq:leptonlimit}.
+We consider the benchmarks BM III and BM IV, see Tab.~\ref{tab:ZprimeModels}, which allow for sizable couplings to quarks but not leptons \eqref{eq:leptonlimit}.
 Note that in these models the top quark has no direct coupling to the $U(1)^\prime$.
 This is also beneficial in suppressing contributions from kinetic mixing.

 \begin{itemize} \item[A)] BM IV follows the constructions of App.~\ref{sec:newBM}, with $|F_e| \ll |F_{u,d}|$.
-The kinetic mixing is natural in this model and can be switched off or made feebly small, see App.~\ref{sec:mix}. \item[B)] BM III is electron and muon-phobic.
+The kinetic mixing is natural in this model and can be switched off or made feebly small, see App.~\ref{sec:mix}. \item[B)] BM III is electro- and muo-phobic.
 It has couplings to taus and $\nu_R$.
 The RG evolution of the kinetic mixing parameter reads

 As

 see Fig.~\ref{fig:constraints}, we roughly find a running